 1/4 cup chopped peppermint candies or candy canes

-Make the syrup: Bring sugar and 1/4 cup water to boil in small saucepan, stirring until sugar has dissolved.
+Make the syrup: Bring sugar and 1/4 cup water to a boil in a small saucepan, stirring until sugar has dissolved.
 Let cool completely.
 Stir in liqueur.

-Make the mousse: Prepare ice-water bath; set aside.
-Bring 1 cup cream just to a boil in small saucepan.
-Place white chocolate in food processor; with machine running, pour in hot cream in a slow, steady stream, and process until smooth.
-Transfer to medium bowl set in ice-water bath.
+Make the mousse: Prepare an ice-water bath; set aside.
+Bring 1 cup cream just to a boil in a small saucepan.
+Place white chocolate in a food processor; with machine running, pour in hot cream in a slow, steady stream, and process until smooth.
+Transfer to a medium bowl set in ice-water bath.
 Let cool, stirring occasionally, until thick enough to hold ribbons on surface, about 15 minutes.

-To assemble: Spread one-third of mousse into bottom of glass trifle bowl that is 8 to 10 inches in diameter.
-Top with cake layer, and brush with half the syrup.
+To assemble: Spread one-third of the mousse into bottom of a glass trifle bowl that is 8 to 10 inches in diameter.
+Top with a cake layer, and brush with half the syrup.